And one completely (but the most important) unscientific reason. Get to that in a second.

 4. Taking Care of Your Body (Physical Activity)

 It's almost impossible not to get whipped into shape with this practice.
-It builds strength, flexibility and stamina when you commit fully and do it 6 times a week for an hour and half.
+It builds strength, flexibility and stamina when you commit fully and do it 6 times a week.
 The commitment to a morning practice forces you to make some life decisions as well.
 You have to choose between staying up late eating and drinking or getting to bed and getting up to practice.
 At first it can be hard but you start to feel so good after the practice that you end up choosing that feeling over the activities you used to indulge in.
 Make no mistake, if you stick to this practice you will be stronger and healthier than ever before.

 5.Taking Care of Your Body (Meditation - Eventually)